msonstei/OIUploader/README.md

 2. Make Linux version.
 3. Fix checkboxes to update individually - currently only checked after full processing is complete
 4. Add status bar to show progress

+FINAL NOTE:
+Personally, I use pyinstaller to make this into an executable on my desktop.
+I didn't provide the exe so everyone can review the code and make your own decisions.